College Organizational Structure

-The Executive Leadership Team (ELT) serves as the College’s senior-level administrative decision team and includes the College President, who serves as convener, and the Executive Vice President and the two Vice Presidents.
+The Executive Leadership Team (ELT) serves as the College’s senior-level administrative decision team and includes the College President, who serves as convener, the Executive Vice President, and the two Vice Presidents.

 The President’s Cabinet consists of the College President, who serves as convener, the Vice Presidents, and the Deans along with two faculty representatives, two staff representatives, the Executive Director of the Foundation, the Director of Human Resources, the Havelock representative, Director of Financial Services, the Director of Marketing, and the Executive Assistant to the President.